Artuyees/Shop-app-Supabase/README.md

 - Supabase as back-end
 - Preserved cart on refresh
 - Search bar
+- Alert when adding items to cart

 # To do

 - clean up spaghetti code
-- add alert when adding item to cart
 - fix mobile layout